 The good news is you may have options to work things out and stay in your home.
 If you think you’re in danger of missing payments on your mortgage, the key is early communication with your mortgage servicer.
 Your mortgage servicer is the entity that collects your monthly mortgage payment.
 This may or may not be the lender you originated your loan with.
 The earlier you can get in communication with them, the better.
 If you wait too long in an attempt to avoid the problem, it can make the situation worse.

-If you’re a Quicken Loans® client worried about missing a mortgage payment, please fill out our Application for Success.
+If you’re a Rocket Mortgage® client worried about missing a mortgage payment, please fill out our Application for Success.
 We’re here to help!
 This article will go over what you can do to avoid foreclosure.
 We’ll also go over your alternatives.

 Can I Refinance While In Foreclosure?